vpnagraj/nagraj-dot-net/content/project/courses.md

 title = "Courses"

 # Project summary to display on homepage.
-summary = "I have experience teaching several courses at the University of Virginia.
+summary = "Experience teaching several courses at the University of Virginia.
 These are similar in content to workshops but offered in a for-credit format."

 # Optional image to display on homepage (relative to `static/img/` folder).
 image_preview = "code.png"